talhafayyaz123/medium-blog/docs/architecture.md

 ### Database Interactions

-#### 1. Decoupled Business Logic and Data Access

-**Benefit**: Business logic is separated from data access code, making it easier to modify or replace the database without impacting the core application logic.
-**Analogy**: It's like having a universal remote control for different TV brands.
-You can switch TVs without needing to learn a new set of controls, as the remote's interface remains the same.

-#### 2. Enhanced Testability
+#### Decoupling Services from Database Repositories & Enhanced Testability

+The project enforces a structure where services do not depend on the inner workings of repositories.
+This is achieved through the use of mappers, which convert data between domain models and persistence entities.
+Mappers play a crucial role in breaking the coupling at the column level, ensuring that services remain agnostic to the underlying database schema.
+This decoupling is vital for several reasons:

+1. **Modularity**: Services can be developed and maintained independently of the database schema, making the codebase more modular and easier to manage.
+2. **Flexibility**: Changes to the database schema, such as adding or modifying columns, do not impact the business logic, reducing the risk of errors and simplifying maintenance.
-**Benefit**: With database interactions abstracted behind interfaces, it's easier to mock the database during testing, leading to more reliable and faster tests.
+3. **Testability**: With database interactions abstracted behind interfaces, it's easier to mock the database during testing.
+This leads to more reliable and faster tests, as the business logic can be tested independently of the database.

-**Analogy**: Imagine practicing chess moves on a digital chessboard that lets you simulate any scenario without the need for physical pieces.
-This allows you to test different strategies quickly and effectively.
+4. **Adaptability**: The project can adapt to changes in third-party providers or database technologies with minimal impact on the core business logic, enhancing the project's longevity and resilience.

+By enforcing these practices, the project ensures a clean separation of concerns, promotes maintainability, and supports robust testing strategies.

 ### Third-Party Integrations

 Given this project will involve a lot of 3rd party integrations, so it can pay off there as well.

-#### 4. Isolated and Replaceable Integrations

-**Benefit**: Third-party integrations are modular and can be easily swapped out without affecting the core business logic.
+1. **Isolated and Replaceable Integrations**: Third-party integrations are modular and can be easily swapped out without affecting the core business logic.
+This is particularly advantageous for long-term projects, where you may need to replace one third-party provider with another offering similar services.
-**Analogy**: Think of the third-party services as plug-and-play USB devices.
-You can unplug one and plug in another without needing to change the computer's operating system or applications.

-#### 5. Improved Testability and Reliability

-**Benefit**: Abstracting third-party services makes it easier to create mock versions, leading to more reliable and faster testing.
+2. **Improved Testability and Reliability**: Abstracting third-party services makes it easier to create mock versions, leading to more reliable and faster testing.
-**Analogy**: It's like using a flight simulator to train pilots.
-The simulator provides a safe and controlled environment to test various scenarios without the risks and costs associated with actual flights.

 ## Description of the module structure